ColinOrr/migration-scripter/README.md

 switches:

     -config                 (required) the path to the configuration file which contains the connection string

+    -contextAssembly        the name of the assembly containing the database context excluding the file extension.
+This defaults to the <assembly name> assembly if not supplied.

+    -configurationTypeName  the namespace qualified name of the migrations configuration class.
+If not supplied the migrations assembly will be scanned for a Configuration class.

     -source                 the migration to update from.
 If no source is supplied, a script to update the current database will be produced.

     -target                 the migration to update to.
 If no target is supplied, a script to update to the latest migration will be produced.

-    -connection  the name of the connection string in the application configuration if it differs from the <assembly name>.
+    -connection             the name of the connection string in the application configuration if it differs from
+                            the <assembly name>.

     -out                    the name of the SQL file to be generated.
 If no output is supplied the script will be written to the console.
  ```